JVMerlino/Myrddin/README.md

 Myrddin's Winboard interface is based on Tom Kerrigan's excellent TSCP engine, for which Tom has graciously given permission.

 Myrddin chess engine written by John Merlino, with lots of inspiration, assistance and patience (and perhaps some code) by:\
-// Ron Murawski - Horizon (great amounts of assistance as I was starting out, plus hosting Myrddin's site)\
+–- Ron Murawski - Horizon (great amounts of assistance as I was starting out, plus hosting Myrddin's archive site)\
-// Lars Hallerstrom - The Mad Tester!\
+–- Lars Hallerstrom - The Mad Tester!\
-// David Carteau - Orion and Cerebrum (provided Cerebrum NN library)\
+–- David Carteau - Orion and Cerebrum (provided Cerebrum NN library)\
-// Martin Sedlak - Cheng (guided me through Texel tuning)\
+–- Martin Sedlak - Cheng (guided me through Texel tuning)\
-// Dann Corbit - Helped bring the first bitboard version of Myrddin to release\
+–- Dann Corbit - Helped bring the first bitboard version of Myrddin to release\
-// Bruce Moreland - Gerbil (well-documented code on his website taught me the basics)\
+–- Bruce Moreland - Gerbil (well-documented code on his website taught me the basics)\
-// Tom Kerrigan - TSCP (a great starting point)\
+–- Tom Kerrigan - TSCP (a great starting point)\
-// Dr. Robert Hyatt - Crafty (helped us all)\
+–- Dr. Robert Hyatt - Crafty (helped us all)\
-// Ed Schröder and Jeroen Noomen - ProDeo Opening Book\
+–- Ed Schröder and Jeroen Noomen - ProDeo Opening Book\
-// Andres Valverde - EveAnn and part of the Dirty team\
+–- Andres Valverde - EveAnn and part of the Dirty team\
-// Pradu Kannan - Magicmoves bitboard move generator for sliding pieces\
+–- Pradu Kannan - Magicmoves bitboard move generator for sliding pieces\
-// Vladimir Medvedev - Greko (showed how strong a small, simple program could be)\
+–- Vladimir Medvedev - Greko (showed how strong a small, simple program could be)\
-// The Chessmaster Team - Lots of brilliant people, but mostly Johan de Koning (The King engine), Don Laabs, James Stoddard and Dave Cobb
+–- The Chessmaster Team - Lots of brilliant people, but mostly Johan de Koning (The King engine), Don Laabs, James Stoddard and Dave Cobb

 Version List
 ---------------
+Version 0.93 (4/18/25) Change List:\
+-- Now using IIR instead of IID\
+-- Minor adjutments to LMR conditions\
+-- Now supporting the xboard "memory" command (requested by Martin Sedlak)\
+-- Increased the maximum number of SMP processes to 32 (requested by Lars Hallerstrom)\
+-- Fixed a bug in pondering introduced in v0.90.
+Myrddin would restart thinking at depth 1 even if the expected ponder move was made by the opponent.\
+-- Fixed a rare bug that could cause Myrddin to crash when using logfiles\
+-- Found a bug that caused the Eval hash size to be 2MB instead of 32MB\
+-- Default Transposition hash size is now 256MB\

 Version 0.92 (12/7/24) Change List:\
 -- Now doing incremental updates to the NN accumulator during make/unmake move\
 -- Now compiling with clang (within MSVC IDE)\